 HOAs need effective governance structures to use their broad oversight powers fairly for the community’s common interest.
 The two most common governance structures are:

-- HOA board of birectors: This is the executive body that enforces the rules and regulations of the HOA.
-They also decide how much to collect in HOA fees and what to spend the money on.
+- HOA board of directors: This is the executive body that enforces the rules and regulations of the HOA.
+It also decides how much to collect in HOA fees and what to spend the money on.
 The board comprises volunteers living in the community who are elected by their fellow homeowners.

 - HOA management company: Sometimes, a volunteer board of directors is not equipped to handle the day-to-day management of a large HOA, such as a condominium.
 In that case, the HOA board can hire a management company to take control of these duties.
 While this arrangement may result in more attentive community management, it also comes with higher HOA fees.